 When I let go of what I am, I become what I might be.
 Lao Tzu

-Around this time of year, we talk a lot about “resolutions” and the new habits we want to implement.
+In our success-driven society, we often talk about goals, resolutions, and new habits we want to implement.
 But in order to bring new habits into our lives, we have to relinquish the old us, as well as things that are distracting us from growing and evolving.
 Otherwise, our energy remains stagnant and there’s no room for the “chi” or vital life force to flow through us.
 A ritual I practice regularly that helps me create space for the energy to flow is decluttering and smudging my living space.

 Sometimes we justify holding onto clutter because all of the things in our home are “meaningful” to us.
 But what does that even mean?
 In his book F**k It: The Ultimate Spiritual Way, John C. Parkin says that our society has a tendency to assign things in our life, both tangible and intangible, with too much meaning, rather than just letting go and surrendering to what the Native Americans called The Great Mystery.